People's Alliance (Turkey): Background

-After the fail of the 2013-2015 PKK-Turkey peace process, the Justice and Development Party (AK Party) and the Nationalist Movement Party (MHP) closed ideologically each other against PKK.
-With the support of MHP votes in the Grand National Assembly, President Recep Tayyip Erdoğan succeeded on passing the constitutional referendum in April 2017, which turned Turkey into a presidential system and would expand the executive power of the President of Turkey.
-Members of the MHP dissidents formed a new party, the new formed of the moderate conservative nationalist Good Party.
+After the failure of the 2013–2015 peace process with the PKK, the Justice and Development Party (AK Party) and the Nationalist Movement Party (MHP) closed ranks.
+With the support of MHP, President Recep Tayyip Erdoğan succeeded on passing the constitutional referendum in April 2017, which turned Turkey into a presidential system and expanded the executive power of the President of Turkey.
+Members of the MHP dissidents formed a new party, the moderate nationalist Good Party.

-Since the new party formed, both AK Party and MHP fear to lose votes to a new nationalist party formed by former MHP members.
-As a result, the two parties have agreed to form a coalition.

 Formation

 The alliance has a joint presidential candidate, incumbent President Recep Tayyip Erdoğan.
 Each party is expected to nominate candidates for parliament separately.

-On 23 October 2018, after a series of public disagreements between the AK Party and MHP, the MHP leader Devlet Bahçeli formally announced that his party would no longer seek to field joint candidates in prominent areas in the forthcoming March 2019 local elections.
+On 23 October 2018, after a series of public disagreements between the AK Party and MHP, the MHP chairman Devlet Bahçeli formally announced that his party would no longer seek to field joint mayoral candidates in the March 2019 local elections.
 In response, Erdoğan stressed that the two parties were fundamentally different, and must go their separate ways on issues they disagreed on.

-Public disagreements focussed on a general pardon for pro-MHP prisoners, as well as a court decision to annul the abolition of the Student Oath.
-The oath had been abolished during the Solution process by the AK Party government in an attempt to appease Kurdistan Worker's Party (PKK) rebels, who regard its recital as racist.
+Public disagreements focused on a general pardon for pro-MHP prisoners, as well as a court decision to annul the abolition of the Student Oath.
+The oath had been abolished during the Solution process by the AK Party government in an attempt to appease the PKK, who regarded its recital as racist.
 The court's decision to re-establish it was strongly supported by the MHP, while opposed by the AK Party.

-However, both parties have stressed that they do not regard this as a dissolution of the alliance in the Turkish parliament and that the suspension of the electoral alliance for the local elections is only temporary.
+However, both parties stressed that they didn't regard this as a dissolution of the alliance in the Turkish parliament and that the suspension of the electoral alliance for the local elections was only temporary.

-On March 9 2023, the pro-Erdoğan journalist Mahmut Övür declared that Democratic Left Party will join the People's Alliance for the 2023 Turkish general election.

-On March 11 2023, HÜDA PAR leader Zekeriya Yapıcıoğlu announced that it would support the People's Alliance for the 2023 Turkish general election, also stating that it would continue its talks with the Alliance for the 2023 Turkish parliamentary election.
+On March 11, 2023, HÜDA PAR leader Zekeriya Yapıcıoğlu announced that it would support the People's Alliance for the 2023 Turkish general election, also stating that it would continue its talks with the Alliance for the 2023 Turkish parliamentary election.
+The party will run within AKP's list.
+After some contradicting reports, New Welfare Party joined the People's Alliance on March 24, 2023.